-The Smoluchowski coagulation equation [vS16, vS17] is a mean-field rate-equation model of coalescence that may be used to describe a system of clusters that merge as time evolves to form larger clusters.
-The type of objects that comprise the clusters varies widely in applications-examples include smog particles, animals, and dark matter.
+varies widely in applications-examples include smog particles, animals, and dark matter.
 Smoluchowski's equation governs the time evolution of the cluster-size distribution, under certain assumptions which usually include the assumption that only binary mergers are taken into account.
 Our aim in this section is to describe a natural and elementary Markov process that directly relates to a time-discrete Smoluchowski equation generalized to account for simultaneous mergers of any number of clusters.
+The coalescence processes that we describe bear a close relation to Galton-Watson processes that will be delineated in the following section.